BOUN-TABILab-TULAP/tabi-rop/README.md

 # nlp-tools-platform

-A platform for providing access to various NLP tools developed at Bogazici University
+A platform for providing access to various NLP tools developed at Bogazici University.